-EU 'embarrassed' by the Catalan 'taboo'
+EU 'embarrassed' by Catalan 'taboo'

 By Eric Maurice